EU to UK: Produce 'realistic' Brexit plan or risk failure

-The European Union issued a stark assessment of gridlocked Brexit talks Friday, saying there has been "no substantial progress" on the key issue of the Irish border and advising member states to ramp up preparations for the possibility of Britain crashing out of the bloc without a deal.
+The European Union issued a stark assessment of the gridlocked Brexit talks Friday, saying there's been "no substantial progress" on the key issue of the Irish border and advising EU nations to ramp up their preparations for the possibility that Britain could crash out of the bloc without a deal.

+"There is a great deal of work ahead and the most difficult tasks are still unresolved," European Council chief Donald Tusk told reporters.
+"This is the last call to lay the cards on the table."

-Brexit was relegated to a brief discussion at an EU summit whose main focus was easing a European political crisis over migration.
+Brexit was relegated to a brief discussion at an EU meeting whose main focus was to ease a European political crisis over migration.

-Frustrated EU officials say divisions within the British government over Brexit are blocking progress.
-As the EU's chief negotiator invited U.K. officials back to Brussels on Monday for renewed talks, Prime Minister Theresa May said Britain was ready to "intensify and accelerate the pace of negotiations.
+With nine months until the U.K. officially leaves in March, frustrated EU officials say divisions within the British government over Brexit are blocking progress on a divorce deal.

+"To be frank, the overwhelming feeling is that the British give the impression that they are negotiating more with the British than with the European Union," said Belgian Prime Minister Charles Michel.

-The bloc said it was concerned "that no substantial progress has yet been achieved on agreeing a backstop solution for Ireland/Northern Ireland" — one of the thorniest issue in the divorce talks.
+The bloc said it was concerned "that no substantial progress has yet been achieved on agreeing a backstop solution for Ireland/Northern Ireland" — one of the thorniest issues in the divorce talks.

+EU officials are impatient to hear detailed proposals from Britain for how that can be achieved, given May's insistence that Britain will leave the EU's customs union.

-EU Brexit negotiator Michel Barnier said "huge and serious divergences remain, in particular on Ireland and Northern Ireland."
+EU chief Brexit negotiator Michel Barnier said that "huge and serious divergences remain, in particular on Ireland and Northern Ireland."
+He invited U.K. officials back to Brussels on Monday for renewed talks.

+Irish Prime Minister Leo Varadkar said there had been "inadequate-slash-no progress" on resolving the border issue, and French President Emmanuel Macron said bluntly: "We can no longer wait."

-The EU also said there was no agreement yet on Gibraltar, the British enclave at the tip of the Iberian peninsula that is claimed by Spain.
+The EU also said there was no agreement yet on Gibraltar, the British enclave at the tip of the Iberian Peninsula.
+Spain has demanded its return for centuries.

+British Prime Minister Theresa May insisted her nation was ready to "intensify and accelerate the pace of negotiations."

 At the heart of the Brexit impasse is a split within May's Conservative administration about how close a relationship to seek with the EU after Brexit.
 The British leader is caught between pro-EU parliamentarians who want to retain close economic ties with Britain's biggest trading partner, and pro-Brexit lawmakers who want a clean break so Britain can strike new trade deals around the world.

-British divisions look set to come to a head July 6, when May gathers her fractious Cabinet at Chequers, the prime minister's country retreat, to try to draw up a united plan for future trade and security ties with the EU.
+British divisions look set to come to a head on July 6, when May gathers her fractious Cabinet at Chequers, the prime minister's country retreat, to try to draw up a unified plan for future trade and security ties with the EU.

 Barnier said he was awaiting the position paper the U.K. government plans to produce after the Cabinet meeting.

 "I hope it will contain workable and realistic proposals," he said.
-"The time is very short.
-We want a deal and we are working for a deal."
+"The time is very short."

 Britain, meanwhile, is frustrated by what it sees as the bloc's inflexible approach in negotiations.